bshore/steggo/README.md

   - t # or --text "The Secret Message to embed"
   - m # or --msgfile /path/to/secret_message.txt (can be anything, just has to fit in srcfile)
   - i # or --stdin The secret message to embed comes from stdin (ex: pipe command)
+  - b # or --bitOpt Option for which LSBs to embed: 1 = Last Bit Only, 2 = 2-3-3/R-G-B method (default)
   - d # or --decode Extract a message from an already embedded file
   - r13 # or --rot13 Apply Rot13 pre encoding to the message before embedding
   - b16 # or --base16 Apply Base16 pre encoding to the message before embedding